FinalFantasy27/FinalFantasy27.github.io/_posts/2021-11-05-Truth_Paradox.md

 **(Def. ∧)**. $\forall pq┌p \wedge q \leftrightarrow \forall f┌p \leftrightarrow (f(p) \leftrightarrow f(q))┐┐$

 *in this case, quantifying one-place connectives.
 Assuming there are just four of these connectives, assertion, negation, Verum (tautology) and Falsum (contradiction), it is straightforward to show that the right-hand side is equivalent to the conjunction of p and q.
-Tarski’s doctoral dissertation centres around this result.*(Thanks for [Conifold](https://philosophy.stackexchange.com/users/9148/conifold) mentioned that)
+Tarski’s doctoral dissertation centres around this result.*(Thanks for [Conifold](https://philosophy.stackexchange.com/users/9148/conifold) mentioning that)

 We noted that it is possible to augment systems by adding quantification of logical constants(connectives, boolean, intensional, modality....).